MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/hello-xamarin-forms/deepdive.md

 ## Introduction to Visual Studio for Mac

-Visual Studio for Mac is a free, open-source IDE.
-For more information about Visual Studio for Mac, see [Introducing Visual Studio for Mac](/visualstudio/mac/).

-Visual Studio for Mac follows the Visual Studio practice of organizing code into *Solutions* and *Projects*.
+[Visual Studio for Mac](/visualstudio/mac/) follows the Visual Studio practice of organizing code into *Solutions* and *Projects*.
 A solution is a container that can hold one or more projects.
 A project can be an application, a supporting library, a test application, and more.
 The Phoneword application consists of one solution containing three projects, as shown in the following screenshot:

 ![](deepdive-images/xs/solution.png "Visual Studio for Mac Solution Pane")